 Do people speak English in Berlin?

-German is the main language spoken in Berlin, but English is taught in schools, and you will find people in hospitality and tourism will speak English.
-If this concerns you may be a portable translator like the Langogo will help
+German is the main language spoken in Berlin, but English is taught in schools, and you will find people who speak English in hospitality and tourism.
+If this concerns you, a portable translator like the Langogo will help you get around Berlin with kids.

 Can you drink tap water in Berlin?

-The water quality in Berlin is high and drinking tap water is perfectly safe
+The water quality in Berlin is high, and drinking tap water is perfectly safe to keep you hydrated for Berlin activities.

 Where to stay in Berlin with family

 Booking.comAre you looking to book flights, hotels, apartments, tours, airport transfers, travel insurance and more?
-Are you just not sure what companies you can trust to book your travel online?
-We have a resource page that is full of companies that we personally use and book through for all trips from a weekend away to long term travel around the world.
+Are you unsure what companies you can trust to book your travel online?
+We have a resource page full of companies we use and book through for all trips, from a weekend away to long-term travel worldwide.
 Click here to search our travel resources page.

-We hope this article from us here at Wyld Family Travel has you inspired to visit Berlin with teenagers.
+We hope our article at Wyld Family Travel inspires you to visit Berlin with teenagers.
 Berlin is one of the best family holiday destinations in Europe.
-There are so many things to do in the city with teenagers that will have you entertained for your family’s whole stay in Berlin.
+There are so many things to do with teenagers in the city that will entertain you for your family’s whole stay in Berlin.

 More travel inspiration for your Germany trip